Union Theological Seminary: Faculty

 Both Reinhold Niebuhr and Paul Tillich taught at the seminary.
-Nieburhr joined the faculty in 1929 and retired in 1952.
+Niebuhr joined the faculty in 1929 and retired in 1952.
 Tillich was recruited by Niebuhr to UTS following his dismissal from the University of Frankfurt.
 Nazi officials terminated Tillich from the University of Frankfurt and placed him on their list of "undesirables".
-Tillich subsequently narrowly escaped arrest by the Gestapo in October 1933 and made his way out of Germany joining UTS in December, 1933.
+Tillich subsequently narrowly escaped arrest by the Gestapo in October 1933 and made his way out of Germany joining UTS in December 1933.

 In 1930, Dietrich Bonhoeffer was a Postgraduate Teaching Fellow at the seminary.
 He later returned in 1939 to be a member of the faculty and to escape Nazi harassment in Germany.
 Writing of his experience there in his book Barcelona, Berlin, New York, Bonhoeffer was dismayed by the liberalism of the seminary and its students, noting, "The students are completely clueless with respect to what dogmatics is really about.
 They are not familiar with even the most basic questions.
 They become intoxicated with liberal and humanistic phrases, are amused at the fundamentalists, and yet basically are not even up to their level...."
 Referring to Union Seminary, Bonhoeffer noted: "A seminary in which numerous students openly laugh during a public lecture because they find it amusing when a passage on sin and forgiveness ...is cited has obviously, despite its many advantages, forgotten what Christian theology in its very essence stands for" (pp. 309–10).
 He soon regretted his decision and decided that he had to return to Germany to resist the Nazis.
 He took the last ship from New York to Germany in late August 1939.
 Due to his secret involvement with the 20 July plot on Hitler's life, he was executed at the Flossenbürg concentration camp on April 8, 1945, only 15 days before the United States Army liberated the camp.

 American theologian, James Hal Cone, one of the founders of liberation theology and influential in the development of Black theology, began teaching at Union Theological Seminary in New York City in 1970, holding the distinguished Charles A. Briggs Chair in systematic theology from 1977 until his death in 2018.

 Serene Jones, the seminary's first female president, was inaugurated in November 2008. replacing Joseph Hough, UTS' immediate past president.
 Civil rights activist Cornel West joined the faculty in July 2012, and rejoined again in 2021.